How to Install PVC Forever ShuttersTM on Siding with Hinges

 down in the opposite corner

-How to Install of Our Composite PVC Exterior Shutters with Screws
+How to Install Exterior Shutters on Brick or Siding with Screws

 WARNING: DO NOT ATTEMPT TO GLUE OUR SHUTTERS TO THE HOUSE.
 USE FASTENERS ONLY!!